Sudhansh6/Stock-Analysis/README.md

 We need to prepare a checklist to improve the quality of our trades.
 The checklist would act as a guiding principle before initiating a trade.
 The trade should comply to the conditions specified in the checklist.
 If it does, we take the trade; else we just drop it and look for another trade opportunity that complies with the checklist.
 We can initiate our checklist with the following 2 conditions -
 1. The stock should form a recognizable candlestick pattern
-2. S&R should confirm to the trade.
-The stoploss price should be around S&R
+2. S&R should confirm the trade.
+The stop loss price should be around S&R
 - For a long trade, the low of the pattern should be around the support
 - For a short trade, the high of the pattern should be around the resistance